-Our results prove the value of the cattle.
-You get the most complete data in the industry as well as the details of how we do it.
+Our carcass results [CLICK HERE]prove the value of the cattle.
+You get the most complete data in the industry including EPDs as well as the details of how we do it.

 We have two key objectives:

 Produce calves that produce a high value carcass